jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/REST/Microsoft Graph OAuth/Configuring OAuth for MS Graph/Create and configure a new OAuth app in Microsoft Azure AAD.md

 ---

 :::hint{type="info"}
 This topic is specific to Microsoft Azure OAuth and not a feature of Jigx.
-Jigx requires an OAuth app to authenticate with Microsoft Graph.&#x20;
+Jigx requires an OAuth app to authenticate with Microsoft Graph.

 **To successfully complete these steps, you will need a Microsoft Office 365 Administrator account with access to the Azure Active Directory Administration portal.**
 :::